3 Ways to Calculate an Installment Loan Payment

 2. To calculate the payment using the principal amount, take the principal amount and divide it by the interest rate.
 Then multiply that number by the monthly installment amount.
 For example, if someone borrows $10,000 at 8% interest and makes 12 monthly payments of $100, their payment would be $880.48 ($10,000 ÷ .08 = $880.48).

-3. To calculate the payment using the total payments method, add all of the monthly installment amounts together and divide that number by 12.
+3. To calculate the payment using the total payments method, add all the monthly installment amounts together and divide that number by 12.
 For example, if someone borrows $10,000 at 8% interest and makes 12 monthly payments of $100, their payment would be $1,072.96.

 Conclusion

-In this article, we discussed three methods that can be used to calculate an installment loan payment.
 These calculations will help you determine the amount of money that needs to be borrowed, the interest rate that will apply, and when the loan should be paid off.
+You can also go for a website offering a simple loan calculator to help you with the process.
 Armed with this information, you can begin the process of getting an installment loan and making some important financial decisions.

 Author: Ryan Green